-3.4 Baseline Calibration
+2.4 Baseline Calibration

 The simulations of the model reported in the next sections use the following baseline parameter values.
-We set the discount factor $\beta = 0.995$ which implies a steady-state real interest rate ρ equal to 2% annual.
-We set $\sigma = 1$, $\varphi = 5$ and $\alpha = 0.25$.
-Setting $\delta = 1$ implies the utility of government purchases decreases at the same rate as the marginal utility of private consumption.
-Setting $\epsilon = 9$ implies a steady-state price markup of 12.5%.
-And we set $\theta = 0.75$ which is consistent with an average duration of price spells of one year (four periods in the model).
-As we normalize Y to 1, we set C = 0.8 and G = 0.2.
+We set the discount factor $\beta=0.995$ which implies a steady-state real interest rate ρ equal to 2% annual.
+We set $\sigma=1,\ \varphi=5$ and $\alpha=0.25$.
+Setting $\delta=1$ implies the utility of government purchases decreases at the same rate as the marginal utility of private consumption.
+Setting $\epsilon=9$ implies a steady-state price markup of 12.5%.
+And we set $\theta=0.75$ which is consistent with an average duration of price spells of one year (four periods in the model).
+As we normalize Y to 1, we set C=0.8 and G=0.2.

-In the policy rules, under a standard regime M, we set $\phi = 2$ for AM policy.
-We set $\psi{\tau} = 0.3$ and $\psi_g = 0$ for PF, implying any increase in the debt-to-GDP ratio above its target is corrected about three quarters in one year by future taxes, in the absence of further deficits.17 We set b = 2.4, which corresponds to a debt target equal to 60% of annual GDP.
-This value of b is chosen to be quantitatively comparable to the onset of the Great Recession and COVID recession, as we discuss later in Section 7.
-Finally, we calibrate the aggregate-demand shock in this benchmark AM/PF regime, by setting $\rho_z = 0.8$ to generate persistence and $\sigma_z = 0.028$ to obtain a frequency of the ZLB near 25%.
+In the policy rules, under a standard regime M, we set $\phi=2$ for AM policy.
+We set $\psi{\tau}=0.3$ and $\psi{g}=0$ for PF, implying any increase in the debt-to-GDP ratio above its target is corrected about three quarters in one year by future taxes, in the absence of further deficits.
+We set b=2.4, which corresponds to a debt target equal to 60% of annual GDP.
+This value of b is chosen to be quantitatively comparable to the onset of the Great Recession and COVID recession, as we discuss later in Section 6.
+Finally, we calibrate the aggregate-demand shock in this benchmark AM/PF regime, by setting $\rho_z=0.8$ to generate persistence and $\sigma_z=0.028$ to obtain a frequency of the ZLB near 25%.
 Our baseline calibration of regime M is summarized in Table 1.
 We next present the outcomes of the model's stochastic simulations.

-4 The Effects of Irresponsible Fiscal Stimulus Facing the ZLB

-We use the stylized, calibrated New Keynesian model, given by equations (1) through (8), as a framework to study whether, as argued by Sims (2016), fiscal deficit finance can replace ineffective monetary policy when the economy faces frequent periods at the ZLB.
-We examine the implications of permanently adopting a rule-based PM/AF regime that would appear to be "fiscally irresponsible" but serves as an automatic stabilizer that helps to offset aggregatedemand shocks when monetary policy is unable to respond.
+3 The Effects of Irresponsible Fiscal Stimulus Facing the ZLB the implications of permanently adopting a rule-based PM/AF regime that would appear to be "fiscally irresponsible" but serves as an automatic stabilizer that helps to offset aggregate-demand shocks when monetary policy is unable to respond.
 We compare the model's outcomes, with and without the ZLB, under fiscal rules that cut net taxes as the debt level rises, raise government purchases as debt levels rise, or hold the primary surplus constant as debt levels rise.
 Under each of these policy alternatives, we analyze the economy's adjustment to a contractionary shock that pushes down the natural rate of interest, aggregate demand and inflation.
 To rank the policy alternatives, we use (3), the model-consistent welfare measure of the costs of economic fluctuations arising from shocks buffeting the economy.
 In the following section, we also analyze whether the government's long-run debt target and the presence of long-term debt matter for the predictions of the model.